hyunjun1121/DrawingBench/README.md

 ## Contact

-For questions or feedback, please open an issue in this repository.
+For questions or feedback, please open an issue in this repository or contact the authors:

----
+- Hyunjun Kim

-**Note**: This is an anonymous submission for peer review.
-Author information and institutional affiliations will be added upon acceptance.
+- Sooyoung Ryu